 Also for this week only, this home could be yours with a £5,000 discount.

 Make your move now and grab yourself a bargain.

 * Price is available subject to status, terms and conditions apply.

 Find out more

-Don't delay; reserve now and take advantage of our home of the week offer using the Government-assisted Help to Buy - Wales scheme - own 100% of your home for 80% of the price, with just a 5% deposit.
+You can also use the Government-assisted Help to Buy scheme when you reserve this home which gives you the opportunity to own 100% of your home for 80% of the price, with just a 5% deposit.